fernandafons/TemplateReplacer/README.md

 ----------------------------
 ## Making changes in variables template and dataset

 Both variables can be find in the end of the main file 'chop.ts'.
 Make sure the expressions you want to be replaced with dataset information is inside double brackets as the following: {{x}}.
-The chop function uses regex to find this pattern, so if the expression is not evolved with {{}} regex will not be able to find it and therefore to replace it correctly.
+The chop function tries to find this pattern, so if the expression is not evolved with {{}} chop function will not be able to find it and therefore to replace it correctly.

 ----------------------------
 ## Running tests